Rotkibird/my-ns-mcp/PRPs/templates/prp_ns_mcp.md

 - file: src/resources/stationsV3.ts
   why: Shows how to expose NS API results as MCP resources

 # Add n documentation related to the users use case as needed below

+- file: PRPs/ai_docs/nsapp-stations-api.json
+  why: Specifications of the NS API for stations information

 ```

 ### Current Codebase Tree (Run `tree -I node_modules` in project root)